costajob/app-servers/README.md

 ### Platform
 These benchmarks are recorded on a MacBook PRO 15 mid 2015 having these specs:
-* OSX High Sierra
+* macOS High Sierra
 * 2.2 GHz Intel Core i7 (4 cores)
 * 16 GB 1600 MHz DDR3

 ### RAM and CPU
-I measured RAM and CPU consumption by using [Apple XCode Instruments](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/index.html) and recording max consumption peak.
+I measured RAM and CPU consumption by using macOS Activity Monitor dashboard and recording max consumption peak.
-For the languages relying on pre-forking i reported the average consumption by taking a snapshot during the stress period.
+For the languages relying on pre-forking parallelism i reported the average consumption by taking a snapshot during the stress period.

 ## Benchmarks